9/14/15 Update: Menu updated.

 Pork Egg Rolls:

 These are actually pretty good, if not a lot greasy.
 Being deep fried and full of pork, they have considerabe “weight” to them and you should find them to be quite filling.
-They’re a lot more food than the Summer Rolls down the street, but also much less healthy.
+I like them better than the egg rolls at Lotus Blossom.

 Despite having 56 grams of sugar, the Frozen Lemonade is quite tart.
 It was a bit of a hassle to eat it because there was so much of it and it was so cold.
 The Lemonades are available at various carts and kiosks around Disney World, so it isn’t anything particularly special.
 But it’s probably a better choice for dessert than the pudding or cake, especially when it’s hot.

 Unfortunately, seating is Yak & Yeti’s biggest problem.
 All tables are outside and most are not well shaded.
 It can get incredibly hot here in the afternoon when it’s crowded and the sun is out (as it usually is in Florida).
 There are tables across from the cashier area, but those aren’t well shaded either.
 The closest air-conditioned seating is at Restaurantosaurus or Pizzafari, neither of which is within a five minute walk.
 Try to get here around 11am if possible to find lower crowds and a lower temperature.
 Otherwise, it is a pretty location, though not as nice as Flame Tree Barbecue.

 Yak & Yeti offers a few relatively unique packets of sauce.
 You’ll find soy sauce, low-sodium soy sauce, Duck Sauce, Panda Mustard, and hot sauce, along with mustard, ketchup, and mayonnaise.